 If Cellebrite makes distributions of cash or property on the Ordinary Shares, such distributions will be treated first as a dividend to the extent of Cellebrite's current and accumulated earnings and profits (as determined for U.S. federal income tax purposes), and then as a tax-free return of capital to the extent of the U.S. Holder's tax basis, with any excess treated as capital gain from the sale or exchange of the shares.
 The amount of any such distribution will include any amounts withheld by Cellebrite (or another applicable withholding agent).
-If Cellebrite does not provide calculations of its earnings and profits under U.S. federal income tax principles, all cash distributions may be reported as dividends for U.S. federal income tax purposes.
+If Cellebrite does not provide calculations of its earnings and profits under U.S. federal income tax purposes.
 Any dividend will not be eligible for the dividends received deduction allowed to corporations in respect of dividends received from U.S. corporations.